-Will I have to provide information regarding my medical history?
+Will I have to provide information about my medical history?

-If you apply more than 31 days after becoming eligible to apply, satisfactory evidence of insurability is required.
+If you apply more than 31 days after becoming eligible to apply, satisfactory medical evidence is required.
 You will need to complete and submit a Medical History Statement.
-In some cases, we may request additional medical information or a physical exam.
+In some cases, The Standard may request additional medical information or a physical exam.

-Evidence of insurability is also required for reinstatement of terminated coverage, for members who elect to change coverage from Plan 2 to Plan 1, and for members eligible but not insured under the State of South Carolina's prior SLTD insurance plan, if any.
+Medical evidence is also required to reinstate terminated coverage, for members who elect to change their coverage from Plan 2 to Plan 1, and for members eligible but not insured under the state's previous SLTD insurance plan, if any.